Tom Reece: Later professional career

 Sidney Felsted wrote in The Badminton Magazine of Sports and Pastimes in 1913 that "there is no more player in the world to watch more attractive than Reece making a run of nurseries" but added that "it would be idle to compare him with some of the great all-round players."
 Snooker historian Clive Everton described Reece's playing style as "temperamental, artistic with a taste for close, delicate control", and the opposite of Inman's "open" style.
 An editorial in The Billiard Player soon after Reece's death said that "his name is associated with the highest artistry ... and nobody can ever mention great billiards without mentioning Tom Reece."

 Reece's book Dainty Billiards: How to play the close cannon game was published by C. Arthur Pearson in 1925.
 His memoir, Cannons and Big Guns, was published by Hutchinson & Co. in 1928.
-Reese claimed in the latter book to have sometimes played billiards with the Guglielmo Marconi, before the latter became well known.
+Reese claimed in the latter book to have sometimes played billiards with Guglielmo Marconi, before the latter became well known.
 Reece's highest officially recognised break was 901, which he compiled in 1916.
 Joyce Gardner, winner of multiple Women's Professional Billiards Championships, wrote that it was "entirely due" to Reece's support and encouragement that she decided to become a professional player.

 Reece married Laura Lydia Williams on the morning of 6 June 1908, before continuing a match against John Roberts Jr that afternoon.
 During World War II he toured the United Kingdom playing exhibition matches to raise funds for the British Red Cross.

 He died on 16 October 1953, a week after suffering a stroke, and was cremated at Golders Green Crematorium on 20 October.